Your Future, Unfolding

 Additionally, our size - large enough to provide a wealth of opportunities yet small enough where faculty know students by name - allows faculty and staff members take an active role in student mentoring and coaching.
 For example:

 - Each student in the School of Nursing is assigned an individual faculty mentor to assist with academic and career planning.

 - The career impact resulting from the closeness between students and professors is also found in our graduate programs in the McAnulty Graduate School of Liberal Arts as well as the Mary Pappart School of Music.

 - Students in our School of Law are able to access a dedicated Career Services Office which offers individual career counseling, fellowship programs, mock interviews, fairs, workshops, alumni networking events and site visits.

 - Programs, such as our MS in Biotechnology program, partner with student-lead organizations to help students prepare to interview effectively.
 Guest speakers from regional companies are invited to share details and best practices for interviewing.

-If you would like to learn more about career services for your program of interest, feel free to contact the Office of Graduate Admissions and we will be glad to connect you with a program representative.
+If you would like to learn more about career services for your program of interest, feel free to contact the Graduate Enrollment Services Office and we will be glad to connect you with a program representative.